" A study showed that daily application of cacay oil within a four week period reduced the appearance of wrinkles by 45%."

-In addition to reducing the look of wrinkles and lines, I highly recommend cacay-oil-based skincare products such as Chamomile & Cacay Oil to lighten the appearance of pigmentation spots.
+In addition to reducing the look of wrinkles and lines, I highly recommend cacay-oil-base skincare products such as Chamomile & Cacay Oil to lighten the appearance of pigmentation spots.
 A study published in the Archives of Dermatological Research showed that linoleic acid, the main component of cacay oil reduces the excess production of melanin pigment in the skin.

 The exposure to UV rays is known to trigger inflammation in the skin which causes premature damage.
 The ability of linoleic acid to reduce inflammation and prevent the excess production of melanin pigment makes cacay oil one of the best anti-ageing skincare ingredients.